Kimberley Strassel: The Wall Street Journal

 Strassel was a news assistant for the European edition of The Wall Street Journal in Brussels (1994–1996) and a staff writer covering technology for The Wall Street Journal Europe in London (1996–1999).
 She moved to New York in 1999 to cover real estate before joining the editorial page as an assistant features editor.

 She became a senior editorial writer and member of the editorial board of The Wall Street Journal in 2005.
 In 2007, she began writing the long-running "Potomac Watch" column for The Wall Street Journal.

-In an October 2017 editorial, Strassel criticized Fusion GPS, "the intelligence outfit that commissioned former British intelligence officer Christopher Steele to compile the now infamous, and erroneous Trump–Russia dossier."
+In an October 2017 editorial, Strassel criticized Fusion GPS, "the intelligence outfit that commissioned former British intelligence officer Christopher Steele to compile the now infamous Trump–Russia dossier."

 In the wake of the Marjory Stoneman Douglas High School shooting, Strassel suggested teachers could be equipped with stun grenades to protect their students.

 By October 2019, President Donald Trump had tweeted about Strassel or retweeted her commentary more than 20 times, including calling for a Pulitzer Prize for her.

 Shortly before the November 2020 election, Strassel promoted claims about Joe Biden and his son Hunter Biden in an opinion column in The Wall Street Journal.
 Strassel's claims were contradicted by the newspaper's own news division hours later.

 After Joe Biden defeated Donald Trump in the 2020 presidential election, Strassel claimed that the election contained voting irregularities.
 In November 2020, Strassel made claims about the election, claiming that Wisconsin's turnout percent for the election was "not feasible".